Modern Day Kitchen Garden is located in a metropolis known as the Quad Cities which is home to close to 400,000 people.

-About 18 yrs ago, I was diagnosed with slow-growing incurable cancer.
-It changed my life and introduced me to learn to live more of an organic/chemical free life.
+About 22 yrs ago, I was diagnosed with slow-growing incurable cancer.
+It changed my life and introduced me to learn to live more of an organic/chemical-free life.

 We don’t have a lot of space in the city, so we have to use our entire lot to grow food.
-That means we have to integrate our perennial, annual and biennial growing plants.
-Our homes need to work with nature, not against her….it is where we should encourage each other to grow organic food, flowers, herbs and create community “together’ in the heart of our cities.
+That means we have to integrate our perennial, annual, and biennial growing plants.
+Our homes need to work with nature, not against her.
+It is where we should encourage each other to grow organic food, flowers, herbs and create a community “together’ in the heart of our cities.

 Welcome to our sustainable garden that includes biodiversity at the heart of its being.

 M.S in Education, a former modern dancer in my younger years( many moons ago-LOL), biking nut, organic gardener, and caretaker/builder of nature.
 I credit my Modern Day Kitchen Garden with helping keep me plugging along.

 I am thankful each day to wake up and work in a garden that has blessed me to help others learn to create an oasis right in the heart of the city to heal them and nature.
 Why don t you become an Ambassador of Change on your block or street where you live.
 One person can make a difference.
 I hope you decide to be that one person today.